 People pet wild animals and even dress them, so if a bear knocks on their window, they’ll probably shoot it.
 But there will always be an unknowingness that we’ll be attracted to; an inner lover that longs for us and is searching for the reflection of a mirror of what parts are forgotten and need to be reclaimed.
 Perhaps that’s why we make movies about artificial intelligence developing emotions and falling in love with humans despite its nature of not being capable to do so; nowadays people are disconnected from their hearts and starving for feelings beneath the perfect faces, and AI reflects that.
 Because no matter what we do, we’ll always long for connection.
 And no matter the phase, whether wild animals or transhumanism, love is eternal and whispers in our souls.
 And we will continue to fall in love, transform through love, and rise in love.

-In encountering the Beast, we meet our match in more ways than one; we meet our inner partner and all the parts of us we need to integrate to come into our wholeness, or we learn what we don’t like and wouldn’t suffice for.
+In encountering the Beast, we meet our match in more ways than one; we meet our inner partner and all the parts of us we need to marry within ourselves to come into our wholeness, or we learn what we don’t like and wouldn’t suffice for.

-If we defeat the Beast, or outwit him, forsake him, accept him, love him or kill him, we come into a knowledge that we wouldn’t have arrived at otherwise; his mere existence is a necessity for our knowledge to be awakened.
+If we defeat the Beast, or outwit him, forsake him, accept him, love him or kill him, we come into a knowledge that we wouldn’t have arrived at otherwise; his mere existence on our path is a necessity for a deeper inner knowledge to be awakened.

 What many of these animal bride or bridegroom narratives also portray is the concept of our inner partner.
 Each one of us has an image created for the kind of partner that we want and are unconsciously attracted to; it is made up of all our inner parts that we haven’t integrated yet within us and it is precisely these unacknowledged parts that will often be expressed by our lovers, so that we awaken them and come into our wholeness.
 We search for us in others.
 And what creates the greatest attractions, or repulsions, are the “opposite” sides of us that are strongly desiring us to allow and accept them.